 14 – SELL YOUR STUFF

 If you’re not going to take it with you, sell it.
 Clothes, electronics, furniture, books, your car.
 This year we made $1000 by selling old cameras that we’d been collecting.
 We kept a special few, but we decided if we weren’t using them to shoot with, we didn’t need them.
-We used Gumtree in Australia and Craigslist in Canada and there’s also plenty of Buy and Sell groups on Facebook to reach another market, as well as the ever trusty eBay!
+Facebook MarketPlace is great as well as Gumtree in Australia and Craigslist in Canada, as well as the ever trusty eBay!

 15 – PUT YOUR SAVINGS INTO A HIGH INTEREST BANK ACCOUNT

 So you’re saving every penny where you can, but you’re just keeping it in a regular, no or low interest account.
-Go into your bank and ask them what account options you have to earn high interest every month.
-Often you’ll only earn it if you haven’t withdrawn from the account that month, so it removes the urge to draw out of your savings.
+Do some research and find an account that has a good interest rate – in Australia we use ING – you have to deposit a minimum $1000 a month into a linked transaction account but that’s not too hard when you’re working full time – and their savings account has a great rate and no limitations on withdrawals.
 We’ve earned up to $100 a month in interest while we’ve been saving plus it provides a small monthly income while you’re travelling.
 Who doesn’t like free money?!